My favourite creative business tools!

-- Get a professional e-mail: G Suite (Start today with a free 14-
+- Get a professional email address: G Suite (Start today with a free 14-

-daytrial, and e-mail me if you want a promo code for 20% off your first year)
+daytrial, and email me if you’d like a promo code for 20% off your first year)

 - Online creative classes: Skillshare (2 month free trial)

-- Digital education to start or grow your creative business: CreativeLive (check the On Air listings for free classes, and you can watch one free lesson each day on their cell phone app)
+- Digital education to start or grow your creative business: CreativeLive (check the On Air listings for free classes.
+You can also watch one free lesson each day on their phone app)

 - Free tutorials about almost everything: YouTube

 - Improve your readability: Hemingway App (Free online)

 - Pick winning headlines: Headline Analyzer (free)

 - Correct your spelling and grammar on the go: Grammarly (Free and pro versions available)

 - Character limit counter: Letter Count (Free.
 Stop getting ‘characters exceeded, now you have to redo your whole pin’ messages from Pinterest!)

-- Commerical use fonts & designs: I made a list of my favourites.
+- Commercial use fonts & designs: I made a list of my favourites.

 - Shipping to the US: Chit Chats (I love this services; it’s cheaper for me to send stuff to the US than Canada which is ridiculous!)